redhat-nfvpe/kni-ipi-virt/README.md

 ## Prerequisites

+1. Provisioning host machine must have an externally-facing NIC on a separate VLAN if you wish the cluster to have Internet connectivity
-1. Provisioning host machine must have 3 NICs on separate VLANs:
+2. Provisioning host machine must have externally-facing NICs on a separate VLAN for the provisioning and baremetal networks if you wish for the VMs or DHCP/DNS services to be reachable by nodes outside the host
-   - External/SSH network
-   - Provisioning network
-   - Baremetal network
-2. Provisioning host machine must be RHEL 8.1 or CentOS 8.1
+3. Provisioning host machine must be RHEL 8.1 or CentOS 8.1
-3. If RHEL 8.1, an active subscription is required
+4. If RHEL 8.1, an active subscription is required
-4. A non-root user must be available to execute the scripts and the Ansible playbook.
+5. A non-root user must be available to execute the scripts and the Ansible playbook.
 You could add one like so:
     ```
     sudo useradd kni
     echo "kni ALL=(root) NOPASSWD:ALL" | sudo tee -a /etc/sudoers.d/kni
     sudo chmod 0440 /etc/sudoers.d/kni
     sudo su - kni -c "ssh-keygen -t rsa -f /home/kni/.ssh/id_rsa -N ''"
     ```
-5. `sudo dnf install -y make git`
+6. `sudo dnf install -y make git`
-6. Copy your OpenShift pull secret to your non-root user's home directory (i.e. `/home/kni`) and call it `pull-secret.txt` (this location is ultimately configurable, however -- see below)
+7. Copy your OpenShift pull secret to your non-root user's home directory (i.e. `/home/kni`) and call it `pull-secret.txt` (this location is ultimately configurable, however -- see below)

 ## Bundled Usage